ashakhatri007/CeptreDocs/pages/Overview/CeptreTextBased.md

 choices for what to do?

-The answer is that we started with an initial state containing *three instances* of the predicate `a`, and each of those instances is considered distinct.
-So there really are three possibilities for how the rule may fire, corresponding to *which* of the three `a`s is to be replaced.
+The answer is that we started with an initial state containing *three instances* of the predicate `a`, and each of those instances are considered distinct.
+So there really are three possibilities for how the rule may fire, corresponding to *which* of the three `a`'s is to be replaced.

 `?-` is our prompt to act.
 Enter `1`, `2`, or `3`.
 Now you should see:
 ```